- GDP (PPP):

 - FDI Inflow:

-Gabon’s economic freedom score is 55.8, making its economy the 115th freest in the 2022 Index.
-Gabon is ranked 19th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Gabon’s economic freedom score is 56.1, making its economy the 113th freest in the 2023 Index.
+Its score is 0.3 point higher than last year.
+Gabon is ranked 16th out of 47 countries in the Sub-Saharan Africa region, and its overall score is lower than the world average.

-Gabon gained independence from France in 1960 and was ruled by Omar Bongo for more than 40 years until his son, Ali Bongo Ondimba, became president in 2009.
-Opposition leaders accused the Bongo family of electoral fraud to ensure dynastic succession.
-Bongo secured his second seven-year term in disputed 2016 elections.
-Despite an apparent stroke in 2018, he continues to govern, and his ruling party won a strong majority in the 2018 legislative elections.
+Gabon gained independence from France in 1960.
+Omar Bongo ruled for more than 40 years until his son, Ali Bongo Ondimba, became president in 2009.
+Opposition leaders accused the Bongos of electoral fraud.
+Bongo won a second seven-year term in disputed 2016 elections.
+He governs despite an apparent stroke, and his party won a strong legislative majority in 2018.
 Poor fiscal management and overreliance on oil have stifled the economy.
 Power cuts and water shortages are frequent.
-Gabon has one of Africa’s highest average incomes per capita, but oil wealth is held by only a few, and most Gabonese live in poverty.
+Average income per capita is one of Africa’s highest, but oil wealth is held by only a few; most Gabonese live in poverty.

 Rule of Law

 The overall rule of law is weak in Gabon.
 The country’s property rights score is below the world average; its judicial effectiveness score is below the world average; and its government integrity score is below the world average.